Tremors and horocycle dynamics on the moduli space of translation surfaces: The space of pairs of tori glued along slits

 and hence for all large $j$,

 Combining this with \equ{eq: third third} gives \equ{eq: our goal}. \end{proof}

 Similar ideas can be used to prove the following statement.

-\begin{thm}\name{thm: Masur Smillie converse} Suppose $q \in \EE$ is a surface for which the horizontal measured foliation is minimal but not ergodic.
-Then there is a sequence of decompositions of $M_q$ into pairs of tori $A_j, B_j$ glued along a slit, and such that the set
+\begin{thm}\name{thm: Masur Smillie converse} Suppose $q \in \EE$, and the horizontal measured foliation of the underlying surface $M_q$ is minimal but not ergodic.
+Then there is a sequence of decompositions of $M_q$ into pairs of tori $A_j$ and $A'_j$ glued along slits, and such that the set

 is invariant under the horizontal flow, and has Lebesgue measure $1/2$.

 \end{thm}

 The statement will not be used in this paper and its proof is left to the reader.